11 Cool DIY Deck Add-On Ideas

 One of our favorite customizable DIY deck ideas is to make your own post caps.
 We’ll show you how to get a perfectly square cut on the end of a 6×6 post, cut notches and shape deck posts with your circular saw.
 The decorative touch will give your deck a professionally built feel!

 In a little under an hour, you can make this simple railing-mounted planter.
 All you need is some standard gutter parts.
-Get the plans for this deck planter here.
+The green touch that it adds to your deck will make your outdoor space so much more welcoming and comfortable.

 Outdoor Storage and Seating

-It’s just a box made from four frames with legs that wrap around the corners.
+This outdoor storage bench is just a box made from four frames with legs that wrap around the corners.
 The panels that fill the frames are plywood with waterproof fabric stapled over them.
 Covering the plywood seat with foam and fabric is something even an upholstery novice can manage.
 This bench is easy to customize, too: You can change the dimensions; choose fabric to complement other patio furniture, and stain the wood to match your deck or paint it to match your house.
-Here are the full plans.

 There’s nothing quite like the twinkle of outdoor lighting on a cool summer night.
+It might just be the easiest way to give your deck a little flash.
 To get you inspired, we’ve rounded up 10 of the most breathtaking outdoor lighting looks to take your backyard oasis to the next level.

 The Whole Shebang